sheeshee/sheeshee.github.io/_posts/2019-06-01-so-you-want-to-learn-git.markdown

 I recommend looking on Atlassian's Git tutorial for [an explanation of _branches_][atlassian-branches] as well (Atlassian owns a competitor product to GitHub called Bitbucket).

 _This is so much to keep track of..._ It definitely is.
-If you forget how to do something, you can always simply check on the internet or keep a cheetsheat at hand for the most common commands.
+If you forget how to do something, you can always simply check on the internet or keep a cheatsheet at hand for the most common commands.
 I like Atlassian's which you can find [here][atlassian-cheatsheet].

 _Am I done?_ Once you've gone through these you'll be have seen the majority of what you need to be comfortable with Git!
 Then it's simply a matter of practice!